qaz734913414/Compile-Time-Encrypted-String/README.md

-Compile Time Encrypted String

-A small header file which includes an object which allows the compile time encryption and run time decryption of strings.
+A small utility which allows compile time encryption and run time decryption of strings.
-Encryption/decryption schemes are supplied by the user.
+Encryption/Decryption schemes are supplied by the user.

 example usage:
 ```c